 The History of Marathon Speed

-We are in the midst of a running boom where half- and full marathons are seeing record-setting numbers in both the amount of events and the number of participants enjoying them.
-A shift in the demographics of those who are participating has occurred too, and with that, training principles have been altered as well to include a more generalized approach.
+During the past two decades, we saw a shift in the demographics of those who are participating in the marathon and half marathon, and with that shift, training principles have been altered as well to include a more generalized approach.
 Unfortunately, the emphasis on speed workouts has been minimized as a result of this newfound, oversimplified methodology.

 Speed training has always been present in the training programs of those competing at the world-class level and there are learnings in that for runners of all abilities.
 Racing legends like Bill Rodgers and Steve Jones—and without question all the greats from east Africa—included generous amounts of speed work in their marathon preparation.
 Prior to the last 20 years, the predominant marathon training program was a modified version of 10K training, where the focus was on speed endurance and running economy with a little more weekly mileage and longer long runs on weekends.